-Bond tranches are usually portions of mortgage-backed-securities that are offered at the same time and usually carry different risks, rewards, and maturities.
-For example, collateralized mortgage obligations (CMO) are structured with a number of tranches that mature on different dates, carry varying levels of risks and pay different interest rates.
-These securities are made up of multiple mortgage pools that have different mortgage varieties, ranging from safe loans with low-interest rates to risky loans with high-interest rates.
+Bond tranches are usually portions of mortgage-backed securities that are offered at the same time and that typically carry different risk levels, rewards, and maturities.
+For example, collateralized mortgage obligations (CMO) are structured with a number of tranches that mature on different dates, carry varying levels of risk, and pay different interest rates.
+These securities are made up of multiple mortgage pools that have different mortgage varieties ranging from safe loans with low-interest rates to risky loans with high-interest rates.

 How Bond Tranches Work